marc2k3/foobar2000-sdk/README.md

 You can always get an original untouched copy here: https://foobar2000.org/SDK

-This copy has the following changes applied.
+This copy has been updated for use with `Visual Studio 2022 Preview 2` and later.
+This means components built with it should not be released for others to use.

+Changes from the original:

+- All projects updated for `Visual Studio 2022 Preview 2` and above  by using the `v143` platform toolset and latest Windows 10 SDK.
 - By default it targets [foobar2000](https://foobar2000.org) `v1.5` and above.
 Edit `foobar2000\SDK\foobar2000.h` if you wish to change this.
-- All projects updated for Visual Studio 2019 by using the `v142` platform toolset and latest Windows 10 SDK.
 - All projects have these additional compiler options set: `/permissive- /std:c++latest`.
 - Additonally, `pfc` has these adddtional compiler options: `/Zc:char8_t- /utf-8`.
 - `libPPUI`, `SDK helpers` and `foo_sample` are pre-configured to include the bundled copy of [WTL](https://sourceforge.net/projects/wtl/) so everything should just work.